Why I (finally) tried Stitch Fix

 I’m particular about my clothes and had plenty of opportunities to browse and buy directly from online brands and brick-and-mortar shops.

-But recently, stuck at home for almost a year, I decided that I needed new wardrobe options.
+But, stuck at home for more than a year, I decided that I needed new wardrobe options.

 About Stitch Fix